FAQs

 This is where our beef truly stands out in the Grass Finished industry.
 When we switched from raising grain fed beef to Grass Finished beef, we weren’t willing to skimp on marbling.
 We researched Grass Finishing, and met with the leading consultants in the country on this very topic and then we went to work.
 We are very blessed to have cattle with very good genetics, that produce marbling in the meat with ease.
 Our family prefers, USDA Choice, Grass Finished beef, and are excited to offer this to you as well!

-We raise Food Grade Sorghum on our farm for a local, gluten-free mill.
-Our cattle are allowed to graze these fields after they are harvested in winter months for about 60 days, when nothing else is growing.
+Our cattle are allowed to graze fields after they are harvested in winter months for about 60 days, when nothing else is growing.
 When harvesting with the combine there are occasional, tiny amounts of grain that can fall on the ground.
 This is the cattle’s only encounter with grain in their lives.
 This is very minimal, because we strive to never leave grain behind in the field.
 That is literally throwing money on the ground, which is not our goal!

-They are fed treats of Sunflowers seeds,(which is a seed, not a grain), when moving across roads, and to new pastures.
+They are fed alfalfa as a treat to aid in taming the animals and for when moving across roads, and to new pastures.
 This is to encourage the cattle to follow our pickup truck instead of roam across the open range to the neighbor’s fields!

 Frozen meat has gotten a bad reputation through many marketing plans.
 This is in part due to people thinking about meat that heads to the freezer, instead of to the trash once it is past it’s shelf life in the cooler.